Kimcatt/java/README.md

-# java-examples
-practice makes better
+# learn java by examples